 - Provide direct access to quality arts and creative expression.

 As we review proposals, we carefully look at the middle school age populations being served and focus our efforts on those with significant economic challenges typically as indicated by eligibility for free or reduced lunch.
-We will seek programs that apply proven best practices (see links on previous page) and respectfully support these young people and their families in culturally appropriate ways.
+We will seek programs that apply proven best practices and respectfully support these young people and their families in culturally appropriate ways.
 Click the following links for more information about program design for middle school age youth:

 In addition to our continuing emphasis on developmentally appropriate programs designed for middle school students, we also recognize the importance of culturally relevant programs, staff and organizations that empower young people to develop agency, independence, and empowerment.
 We prefer programs that explicitly demonstrate an equity, inclusion, and empowerment lens in their work.